Florida Solar Panel Savings Calculator

 How much do solar panels cost in Florida?

-The average cost of a 6kW solar panel system in Florida is approximately $18,600 before incentives.
-After the 30% federal Investment Tax Credit (ITC), the net cost drops to about $13,020.
+The average cost of a 6kW solar panel system in Florida is approximately $18,600 before documented state or utility incentives.
+For new 2026 homeowner-owned systems, this calculator does not subtract the old federal residential clean energy credit unless eligibility is documented.
 Property tax exemption for solar.
 Sales tax exemption.
-Federal 30% ITC.
+Federal residential solar credit ended for 2026 homeowner-owned systems placed in service after Dec.
+31, 2025.
 No state income tax.

 How much can I save with solar panels in Florida?